 The Home of Golf

-Golf has been played over the links of Scotland for at least 600 years and is undisputedly the home of the modern game.
+Golf has been played in Scotland for more than 600 years and is undisputedly the home of the modern game.
+With more than 550 courses to choose from there is something for everybody.

 Scotland has many activities to keep you busy after golf.
 Starting with the authentic local cuisine, a visit to the pub and interaction with the locals or a wander around one the picturesque towns and villages.
 How about a city trip to Edinburgh or Glasgow.
 Or take in the stunning scenery that Scotland has to offer.
 The North Coast 500 has been growing in popularity and entails a trip around the top of Scotland with several stops on the east and north coast to play golf.